drapergeek/resume/readme.md

 * Helped clients build products of varying size.
 From small startups to Fortune 50 companies
+* Worked with Ruby on Rails, Elixir/Phoenix, and a variety of JavaScript frameworks.
 * Lead client teams to help build their development process
 * Trained and mentored client developers on development practices
 * Assisted in making business decisions to help create the best product possible
-* Wrote and maintained web software built with Ruby on Rails, Elixir/Phoenix, and various other Javascript frameworks.
 * Taught training courses for Ruby on Rails
 * Contributed regularly to open source projects
 * Mentored developers through their apprenticeships